 Sleep apnea is a disorder in which a person’s breathing stops and starts.
 It is a potentially serious because sudden drops in the levels of oxygen in your blood can increase blood pressure and strain your cardiovascular system.
 It can also increase the risk of stroke.
 Sleep apnea can also cause daytime fatigue and as well as disturbing those around you causing them to become sleep-deprived.
-The highly trained specialists at Buckhead Ear, Nose, & Throat have extensive experience diagnosing and treating patients for sleep apnea.
-Call 1 (404) 350-7966 to schedule an appointment at our ENT office in Atlanta today!
+The highly trained sleep specialists at Buckhead Ear, Nose, & Throat have extensive experience diagnosing and treating patients for sleep apnea.
+Call 1 (404) 350-7966 to schedule an appointment at our sleep clinic in Atlanta today!

 Types of sleep apnea

 - Obstructive sleep apnea – a common condition that occurs when throat muscles relax.

 - Central sleep apnea – occurs when muscles that control breathing do not receive the proper signals from the brain.